 As a service to the community, the District may allow community groups and individuals to use District facilities for educational, recreational, social, civic, philanthropic and other similar purposes when the facilities are not being used by the District or District-sponsored groups.
 The Superintendent or designee may approve or deny facility use requests in accordance with law.
+The District may enter into agreements with groups or individuals regarding the use of District facilities, in accordance with law and District procedure.
 Unless otherwise required by law, the District will maintain District facilities as nonpublic forums and reserves the right to exclude individuals or groups from its facilities or cancel or modify any permission granted.